Commodities' dive raises doubts over Africa's 'middle class'

 JOHANNESBURG Whether it's selling pensions, pasta or toothpicks, investors in Africa have been targeting the booming middle class.
 But a year of diving commodity prices has exposed how much the continent, and its consumers, still rely on exporting resources.

-A decade of growth above five percent in sub-Saharan African economies has drawn a wave of interest in selling consumer goods and providing services to a rapidly urbanising population of 1 billion.
+A decade of growth above five percent in sub-Saharan African economies has drawn a wave of interest in selling consumer goods and providing services to a rapidly urbanizing population of 1 billion.

 Millions of Africans have moved out of subsistence farming, but national economies have yet to make the transition from relying on commodity exports to mass manufacturing, the model which transformed living standards in much of Asia.